the-events-calendar/the-events-calendar-category-colors/readme.txt

 == Changelog ==

+= 4.4.5 =
+* fix superpowers to be more inclusive in find - thanks Lisa

 = 4.4.4 =
 * fix to display title full width, most noticeable in photo view
 * sorry about all the quick updates, just trying to fix issues as I'm made aware of them.